marcosvppfernandes/linear_regression_warmup/README.md

 ```

     <class 'pandas.core.frame.DataFrame'>
-    Int64Index: 391 entries, 0 to 396
+    RangeIndex: 397 entries, 0 to 396
     Data columns (total 9 columns):
      #   Column        Non-Null Count  Dtype
     ---  ------        --------------  -----
-     0   mpg           391 non-null    float64
+     0   mpg           397 non-null    float64
-     1   cylinders     391 non-null    int64
+     1   cylinders     397 non-null    int64
-     2   displacement  391 non-null    float64
+     2   displacement  397 non-null    float64
-     3   horsepower    391 non-null    float64
+     3   horsepower    397 non-null    object
-     4   weight        391 non-null    float64
+     4   weight        397 non-null    float64
-     5   acceleration  391 non-null    float64
+     5   acceleration  397 non-null    float64
-     6   modelyear     391 non-null    int64
+     6   modelyear     397 non-null    int64
-     7   origin        391 non-null    int64
+     7   origin        397 non-null    int64
-     8   carname       391 non-null    object
+     8   carname       397 non-null    object
-    dtypes: float64(5), int64(3), object(1)
+    dtypes: float64(4), int64(3), object(2)
-    memory usage: 30.5+ KB
+    memory usage: 28.0+ KB

 Oddly enough, the `horsepower` column is encoded as a string.
-Let's convert the `horsepower` column to a float.
+Let's convert the `horsepower` column to `float`.

 * Hint: your first attempt to convert the column may through an error.
-The last line of the error message should indicate the value messing things up.
-Replace that value with np.nan and try again*
+The last line of the error message should indicate the value that gumming up the works messing.
+Use df.replace(), and replace value with np.nan, then try to change the dtype once more*